thisisbalu/exception-decoded/_posts/java/2024-04-24-java-sqlintegrityconstraintviolationexception.md

 `SQLIntegrityConstraintViolationException` is a subclass of `SQLException` and is thrown when an attempt to execute an SQL statement fails due to a violation of integrity constraints.
 Integrity constraints maintain the consistency and correctness of data in a database table.

 ## Causes of `SQLIntegrityConstraintViolationException`
-There are several scenarios that can lead to the occurrence of `SQLIntegrityConstraintViolationException`:
+Several scenarios can lead to the occurrence of `SQLIntegrityConstraintViolationException`:

 1. **Primary Key Violation**: This exception occurs when you try to insert or update a row with a primary key that already exists in the table.